April Byron: Work with the Bee Gees

 In 1965–66, when Byron was the current recipient of the 5KA Best Female Artist Award and Barry Gibb was the current 5KA Songwriter of the Year Award recipient (his first songwriting award), Byron collaborated on a single with the Bee Gees, then also in their teens.
-The single, "A Long Time Ago/He's a Thief", began the Gibb Brothers' succession of collaborations with female singers, which later included Samantha Sang, Barbra Streisand, Dionne Warwick, Dolly Parton, and Celine Dion.
+The single, "A Long Time Ago" / "He's a Thief", began the Gibb Brothers' succession of collaborations with female singers, which later included Samantha Sang, Barbra Streisand, Dionne Warwick, Dolly Parton, and Celine Dion.

-In 1982, she again collaborated with the Bee Gees at their Middle Ear Studio in Miami Beach, FL.
-April was given songs by the Bee Gees ("Falling in Love With You" and "Don't Forget to Remember Me") which she recorded in Music City, Nashville, TN, but were never released.
+In 1982, she again collaborated with the Bee Gees at their Middle Ear Studio in Miami Beach, Florida.
+Byron was given songs by the Bee Gees ("Falling in Love With You" and "Don't Forget to Remember Me") which she recorded in Music City, Nashville, Tennessee, but were never released.

 Personal life

 Byron had two daughters, Cinderella Abrams (née Potts) and Candy Potts, and four grandchildren.
 Her first daughter Cinderella (stage name Cindy Byron), aged 9, began appearing on the 1970s Australian nationwide children's television series Happy Go 'Round (QTQ-9 Brisbane, Queensland).
 Her second daughter Candy appeared in 13 episodes of VH1's reality show Saddle Ranch in 2011–12.

 Byron left Australia with her family in 1978 to pursue a film career in the United States.
 She settled in Beverly Hills, California, managing the entertainment careers of her daughter Candy and granddaughters Ashenputtel, Melanie, and Emmalee.
 She died on 10 July 2019.